 Two population replacements are commonly used.
 The first, the generational replacement, replaces the entire population each generation [33].
-The second, known as steady-state, only replaces a few individuals each generation [34-36].
-In our experiments, initial population has been randomly generated and we use iteration limit exceeded as stopping criterion.
+The second, known as steady-state, only replaces a few individuals each generation [34, 35, 36].
+Stopping criteria are iteration limit exceeded, population too similar, and no change in the best solution found in a given number of iterations.
+Initial population is randomly generated.

 The selection phase allocates an intermediate population on the basis of the evaluation of the fitness function.
-We have chosen two selection schemes [32]: stochastic universal selection (SU) and binary tournament selection (BT).
+We have considered four selection schemes [32]: proportional selection (P), stochastic universal selection (SU), binary tournament selection (BT) and probabilistic binary tournament selection (PBT).

 The crossover operator takes bits from each parent and combines them to create a child.
-Uniform crossover operator (U) is used here.
-It depends on the probability of exchange between two bits of the parents [37].
+One-point (OP) and uniform (U) crossover operators are used here.
+The first one selects randomly the place where each of the parents strings are broken in two substrings.
+Children will be the union of first substring of one parent and the second of the other.
+Uniform crossover depends on the probability of exchange between two bits of the parents [37].

 The mutation operator is better used after crossover [38].
-It allows to reach individuals in the search space that could not be evaluated otherwise.
+It allows to reach individuals on the search space that could not be evaluated otherwise.
 When part of a chromosome has been randomly selected to be mutated, the corresponding genes belonging to that part are changed.
 This happens with probability p.
-This work deals with two mutation operators.
-The first is of the form $\nu \leftarrow \nu \pm p \times \nu$, where ν is the existing allele value, and p is selected from a Gaussian distribution (G).
-The second operator (R) simply replaces ν with a value selected uniformly randomly from the initialisation range of that gene.
+This work deals with four mutation operators.
+Three of them are of the form $\nu \leftarrow \nu \pm p \times \nu$, where ν is the existing allele value, and p may be a constant value (C), chosen uniformly from the interval $(0, \beta)$ with $\beta \leq 1$ (U), or selected from a Gaussian distribution (G).
+The fourth operator (R) simply replaces ν with a value selected uniformly random from the initialisation range of that gene.